rupertlssmith/elm-realtime/README.md

 Replace the URL with whatever URL the ApiEndpoint comes out as on the console once dev mode has been started:

     curl -X POST https://de6pgy115l.execute-api.eu-west-2.amazonaws.com  -H 'Content-Type: application/json' -d '{"prompt":"What is so great about AI in less then 100 words."}'

+### To recompile the Elm code the frontend during dev:

+This happens automatically as part of running `npx sst dev`.
+It is configured through SST in sst.config.ts as below.
+The build command that is run to build the web application is part of this configuration:

+    // Elm UI for realtime channel management. const site = new sst.aws.StaticSite("ChatSite", {
+        path: "packages/web",
+        build: {
+            command: "npm run prod",
+            output: "dist",
+        },
+        environment: {
+            ELM_RT_CHANNEL_API_URL: api.url,
+            MOMENTO_API_KEY: momentoApiKey.value
+        },
+    });

 # Deploying to Production